gristlabs/grist-help/help/en/docs/install/audit-log-streaming.md

 Events are streamed in real-time.
 Only events that occurred after a streaming destination was added will be sent to that destination.

-**Note:** You must be an installation admin to view or modify streaming destinations.
+**Note:** You must be an installation administrator to view or modify streaming destinations.

 ## Adding streaming destinations

-Grist currently supports streaming to destinations with HTTP Event Collector (HEC) endpoints, like Splunk, or destinations that can accept structured JSON over HTTP.
+Grist currently supports streaming to destinations with HTTP Event Collector (HEC) endpoints, such as Splunk, or destinations that can accept structured JSON over HTTP.
 Follow the instructions for your destination:

 * [Splunk (HEC)](#streaming-to-splunk-hec)